 A Jackson County marriage survey conducted in 2006 revealed more than 80 percent of respondents unable to name any resource for marriage or relationship assistance.
 Divorced respondents represented an even higher percentage of those unable to identify any local organizations providing help.
 Furthermore, Jackson's divorce rate was higher than the above-average state rate.
 After studying and meeting with several successful and nationally recognized healthy marriage initiative organizers, Weatherwax Foundation leadership worked with United Way to house and assist the launch of Marriage Matters Jackson in 2007.

 By 2010, Marriage Matters Jackson (MMJ) developed a reputation for fun events and healthy relationship workshops aimed at strengthening marriages and reducing divorce.
 Positive messaging and information about marriage reached thousands.
 Based on its successful programming, community need and response, and a plan of management and activity grounded in experience and research, Marriage Matters Jackson obtained independent non-profit status in 2010.

-MMJ's vision is to promote the benefits of marriage and help people who choose marriage prepare for and preserve their relationships.
+MMJ's vision is to promote the benefits of marriage and help people who choose marriage to prepare for and preserve their relationships.
 MMJ is guided by its Board of Directors and led by experienced staff.
 It offers high quality educational opportunities and resources to help people at every age and stage of relationships.
 MMJ remains a tenant in the United Way Center, although it is not funded or governed by United Way.